‘The Young And The Restless’ Star Melissa Claire Egan Shares Throwback ‘AMC’ Magazine Cover

 “Wow, I swear you don’t age at all, you just get more and more beautiful over time,” gushed a fourth fan who also included several pink heart emoji.

 Many of those who replied noted that they desperately miss watching AMC every weekday.
 The soap went off the air in 2011 after 41 years.
 It briefly became a web series in 2013 through the company Prospect Park, and in late 2016, ABC regained the rights.
 Soap fans continue to hope for a revival of the sudser, but every year that goes by, it seems less likely.
-The Inquisitr recently reported that Lucci talked about a possible buzz in reviving the sudser.
+The Inquisitr recently reported that Lucci talked about a possible buzz in reviving the show.
 Currently, only four daytime dramas remain on TV — Y&R, The Bold and the Beautiful, General Hospital, and Days of Our Lives.